- Formerly known as Benign Rolandic Epilepsy (BRE) or Benign Childhood Epilepsy with Centrotemporal Spikes (BECTS)

 - Parents are often very frightened.
 It is important to reassure them of the excellent seizure prognosis and to recognise that medication may not be necessary.

-- Epilepsy Action (UK) have information for Parents on Benign Rolandic Epilepsy
+- Epilepsy Action (UK) has information for Parents on Benign Rolandic Epilepsy

 - Panayiotopoulos CP.
 The epilepsies: Seizures, syndromes and management: Based on the ILAE classifications and practice parameter guidelines.
 Chipping Norton, Oxfordshire: Bladen Medical Publishing; 2005.